porterbmoody/balmingilead/content/posts/Jeremiah.md

 ---
-title: "Pornography"
+title: "The Prophet Jeremiah"
-description: "Will I ever be able to stop??"
+description: ""
 featured_image: "/images/posts/jeremiah.jpg"
 date: 2022-10-02T10:58:08-04:00
 tags: ["Old Testament", "Jeremiah"]
 ---

-[A very insightful article](https://www.biblestudytools.com/nlt/jeremiah/) helped much with the writing of this post.
+[This very insightful article](https://www.biblestudytools.com/nlt/jeremiah/) helped much with the writing of this post.

+## Background

+## Ministry

+Jeremiah's ministry began in 626 bc, and ended sometime after 586 bc.
+His ministry was immediately preceded by that of Zephaniah.